ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Use Cases

 The building blocks defined in SCITT are intended to support applications in any supply chain that produces or relies upon digital artifacts, from the build and supply of software and IoT devices to advanced manufacturing and food supply.

+## Relation to Certificate Transparency

+SCITT is a generalization of Certificate Transparency {{-CT}}, which can be interpreted as a transparency architecture for the supply chain of X.509 certificates.
+Considering CT in terms of SCITT:

+- CAs (Issuers) sign X.509 TBSCertificates (Artifacts) to produce X.509 certificates (Signed Statements)
+- CAs submit the certificates to one or more CT logs (Transparency Services)
+- CT logs produce Signed Certificate Timestamps (Transparent Statements)
+- SCTs are checked by browsers (Verifiers)
+- The Append-only Log can be checked by Auditors

+Note that just like CT logs are independent and their contents need not be consistent, Transparency Services are similarly independent of each other.

 # Terminology {#terminology}